-VSP provides three graphical summaries of the data: histogram, box-and-whiskers plot, and quantile-quantile plot (also called the Q-Q plot, or the probability plot).
+VSP provides three graphical summaries of the data: histogram, box-and-whiskers plot, and quantilequantile plot (also called the Q-Q plot, or the probability plot).
+Some modules may have additional plots available.
 The pull down menu is used to select one of the three plots.
 The graphical displays provide information on the spread of the data, and can also be used to give a visual assessment of the normality assumption.